Action Alert: Help Add Restrictions to Sports Gambling & Prevent New "Online Casino Gambling'

 Step 3.

-After sending the email to Sen. Finegold & Rep. Fiola, forward it to you own state senator and state representative—or you could simply cc them.
+After sending the email to Sen. Finegold & Rep. Fiola, forward it to you own state senator and state representative—or you can simply cc them.
 (If you’re not sure who they are, find them here.)

 Questions?